yoginderbagga/90DaysOfDevOps/2026/day-22/git-setup-and-fundamentals.md

       c) Once you successfully test the changes or created a new feature then you can merge (join) with the main branch.<br>

 4. Merge: As you complete the changes in your testing branch, you can then merge it with main branch.
 Means the changes will be now live with rest of the project as well.
 5. Cloning: You make a copy of the entire project from a remote central location like a website or server to your own server ( Laptop )
+6. Collaboration: Git allows you to collaborate between your team to work on a similar project at the same time without affecting other members code.